 - 10 measurements were ‘frustrated’ and are assigned no points (10*0 = 0)

 Now a weighted performance index is calculated in the form of a single figure for the entire application for a specific moment.
 Now new possibilities arise.
 For example, the standardisation of satisfaction: with an Apdex value of 0.85, users can be regarded as ‘satisfied’.
 The aim, therefore, is to attain at least 0.85.
 In addition, it allows the satisfaction of users of different applications to be compared to each other.
-Moreover, the Apdex can provide an important guidance resource for investment in specific, poorly performing applications.
+Moreover, the Apdex score can provide an important guidance resource for investment in specific, poorly performing applications.

 Adding context with parameters